VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P2S.md

 ___

 + **<u>Predatory Avarice</u>:**
-*Hyppokampos* applies a <span class='speDebuff'>Mark of the Tides</span> debuff on a random Tank and DPS and a <span class='speDebuff'>Mark of the Depths</span> debuff on a random Healer, both debuffs lasting 23 seconds:
+*Hippokampos* applies a <span class='speDebuff'>Mark of the Tides</span> debuff on a random Tank and DPS and a <span class='speDebuff'>Mark of the Depths</span> debuff on a random Healer, both debuffs lasting 23 seconds:
   + <span class='speDebuff'>Mark of the Depths</span> <img class='iconImg' src='{{ site.data.iconList.P2S.MarkOfTheDepths }}'> : cast **Hard Water**, a shared AoE dealing <span class='magic'>magical damage</span>.
   + <span class='speDebuff'>Mark of the Tides</span> <img class='iconImg' src='{{ site.data.iconList.P2S.MarkOfTheTides }}'> : cast **Deadly Current**, an AoE around the player that knockback everyone else hit into the wall.